jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Clairvoyance (Warp Charge: 7)
   If manifested, roll a D6 and place the rolled die next to the caster.
 This is called the Clairvoyance die.
 Until the next Psychic phase, that die may be used once in one of the following ways:
-  - When a friendly unit within 12" of the caster would make a Hit roll or a Wound roll, you can use the Clairvoyance die as the 'tens' roll and only roll the 'ones'.
+  - When a friendly unit within 12" of the caster would make a Hit or a Wound D66 roll, you can use the Clairvoyance die as both the 'tens' roll and the 'ones' roll.
   - When a friendly unit within 12" of the caster would make a Damage roll, you can instead use the Clairvoyance die.
 If that Damage roll is something other than a D6 (for example, a D3 roll), read the value on the Clairvoyance die accordingly.
   - When a friendly unit within 12" of the caster would make a Saving throw or a Deny the Witch roll, you can use the Clairvoyance die instead of rolling.
   - When a friendly unit within 12" of the caster would make a Psychic test, you can use the Clairvoyance die instead of one of the dice that would be rolled.